-General Motors blames UAW strike for gloomier outlook
+General Motors takes $2.9B hit from UAW strike

 Stocks in this Article

 The automaker earned an adjusted $1.72 a share on revenue of $35.5 billion, topping the $1.31 and $33.8 billion that analysts surveyed by Refinitiv were expecting.
+Net income was $2.3 billion, well ahead of the $1.76 billion that was anticipated.

+"Our underlying third-quarter performance demonstrates the ongoing resilience and earnings power of our company, building on our leading truck and crossover franchises, and transformational cost actions," CFO Dhivya Suryadevara said in the earnings release.

+GM continued to see momentum in its full-size pickup truck segment, as sales of the Chevrolet Silverado and GMC Sierra spiked 18 percent and 38 percent, respectively, versus a year ago.
+Overall, U.S. dealership deliveries rose 6 percent from last year to nearly 739,000 vehicles.

 General Motors shares were up 9.5 percent this year through Monday.